ra559/cis106/labs/lab2.md

       3. Amount of Free Storage
    2. If your computer does not meet this criteria, stop this lab and get in contact with me.
 We may be able to find an alternative for you but this can only be done on a 1 on 1 basis.

-   **SPECIFICATIONS:**
+   **RECOMMENDED SPECIFICATIONS:**
       1. CPU: Quad core CPU or Dual Core with base frequency of 2.0GHz
       2. RAM: 6GB or More
       3. Free Storage: 60GB or more

    1. If your computer meets or exceeds the above capabilities, then you need to check if virtualization is enabled.
 Follow [this guide](https://support.bluestacks.com/hc/en-us/articles/115003174386-How-to-enable-Virtualization-VT-on-Windows-10-for-BlueStacks-4) to know if your computer has virtualization enabled and if it does not, use the same guide to learn how to enable it.
+   2. You can also use Speccy to find out if your computer has virtualization enabled.

-   2. If you are having troubles enabling virtualization, let me know immediately. **DO NOT WAIT FOR THE LAST MINUTE!** This part can take time!
+   3. If you are having troubles enabling virtualization, let me know immediately. **DO NOT WAIT FOR THE LAST MINUTE!** This part can take time!

+> This questions does not require a submission.
+You can delete this question from your Lab if you want to since there is nothing to grade in this question.

 ## Question 2 | Create Virtual Machine
 Before you can create virtual machines, you need to install VirtualBox and VirtualBox Extension Pack.
 To download Vbox and the extension pack go to: